Uninett/Argus/README.md

 #### Optional requirements

-* Redis
+* **Redis**
-  If you are going to run the frontend we also recommend you have Redis running to back the websockets, in order to push realtime updates to the frontend.
+  is recommended if you are going to run the frontend.
+  Redis backs the websockets, in order to push realtime updates to the frontend.
 * [Argus-frontend](https://github.com/Uninett/Argus-frontend/)
 * PostgreSQL
-* Docker and docker-compose
+* Docker and docker-compose to run Argus in Docker

 #### Optional: Dataporten registration